LonnyGomes/CountryGeoJSONCollection/README.md

 Country GeoJSON Collection
 ==========================

-This is a collection of GeoJSON files of all first admin boundaries generated from the natural earth dataset.
+This is a collection of GeoJSON files of all country boundaries generated from the natural earth dataset.
 Currently only small scale geojson files are generated, the hope is to support larger scale representations.
 Feel free to use these files in your GIS projects.